Promote good practice and avoid duplicated efforts by sharing and reusing services, data and software components.

 Sharing solutions from your project or programme

-When building a solution consider that others may want to use it in the future.
+When building a solution consider that others may want to use it in the future, both inside your department and in other departments.
 It’s easier and cheaper to build this possibility in at the start than at the end.
 Consider the general application, not just your own departmental application, of the specific problem you are solving.
 Other projects or programmes can benefit if you share a solution to a common problem.

 Reusing solutions to help your programme